Is the Jeep Liberty off road ready to wheel even with all of the factory 4-wheeldrive

 Even muscle cars were considered "stripped-down" models at the time and look how successful

-I say go ahead and build the Jeep Liberty to attract the ladies and the SUV crowd.
+Chrysler seems to have built the Jeep Liberty primarily to attract the ladies and the SUV crowd.

-Great idea...but Chrysler/Jeep has an even greater opportunity to expand the market to include the
+Great idea...but Chrysler/Jeep had an even greater opportunity to expand the market to include the

 Jeep Liberty off road enthusiasts as well.
 After all...we enthusiasts keep the Jeep mystique alive...don't we?